 Asian elephant calves stay with their mother and herd for up to 16 years.
 Nearly as long as we humans do.
-For the first 2-3 years, an Asian elephant calf depends solely on its mother.
-Of course for feeding, for protection, and also to learn.
-At the age of two, an elephant calf starts to eat on its own.
-They still depend on the milk of its mother.
-Did you know that elephant calves lose their teeth and tusks just like we humans do?
+For the first 2-3 years, an Asian young elephant depends solely on its mother.
+Of course, for feeding, for protection, and also to learn.
+At the age of two, a baby elephant starts to eat on its own.
+They still depend on the milk of their mother.
+Did you know that young elephant loses their teeth and tusks just like we humans do?

-Some facts about Asian elephants and their cousins: African elephants.
-Difference between two continents:
+Some facts about Asian elephants and their cousins: African elephants, the difference between two continents:

-- An Asian elephant has small ears like the African elephant’s ears.
+- An Asian elephant has smaller ears than an African elephant’s ears.

-Asian elephant, Elephas maximus, is classified as and endangered species in the IUCN list.
+Asian elephant, Elephas maximus, is classified as an endangered species in the IUCN list.

 Hanneke –